bgrolleman/logseq_template/pages/Tools on Tech___Questions and Answers.md

 - ## Where are the advanced queries?
-	- This template is aimed at people starting with Logseq, by using simple queries it's easier to modify and understand -
+	- This template is aimed at people starting with Logseq, by using simple queries it's easier to modify and understand
+- ## I'm missing X for my use case
+	- The examples for Contact, Projects and Books are easy to copy and modify.
+Remember, this is just a starting point
+- ## So I have all this money burning a hole in my pocket -